 Applicants for Employed Roles

-If you are a job applicant applying for a role as our direct permanent employee, we will collect personal data from you via your CV, referees, professional and educational organisations and other sources.
-We will process your personal data for the purposes of administering the employment application, managing the internal hiring process and assessing your suitability for the role.
+If you are a job applicant applying for a role as our direct permanent employee, we will collect personal data from you via your CV, during in person and video interviews, referees, professional and educational organisations, online assessments and other sources.
+We will process your personal data on the basis of legitimate interests for the purposes of administering the employment application, managing the internal hiring process and assessing your suitability for the role.
 We will store your personal data securely in our confidential online HR database.
 Your personal data cannot be viewed or accessed by anyone except for members of our HR and internal Talent Acquisition teams located in the UK, Europe and the US and other staff connected to the hiring process, such as interviewing and assessing your suitability for the role you have applied for and communicating with you.
 We take steps to ensure that your personal data is adequately protected and kept confidential.
 If we engage a third party to provide pre-employment screening services or testing, we will ensure that access is limited to the personal data that is compatible with those purposes and the service provider is contractually obliged to comply with applicable data privacy laws, confidentiality and provide adequate safeguards to keep your personal data secure until it is deleted or anonymised so that you can no longer be identified.

 If your employment application is unsuccessful, we will retain your personal data on our HR database for a period of 6 months for the purposes of evidencing that we have conducted the hiring process in a fair and transparent way.
 At the end of the retention period, your personal data will be automatically deleted.
 From time to time we may ask if we can retain your name, CV and contact data for a longer period if we consider that you may be suitable for future roles.
 We will only do this with your consent.
 You can withdraw consent at any time and we will delete your personal data.